-Ok, so get your sign that you printed out from my Resource Library and lay it out on the frame with the wooden letters (the wooden letters I used from Hobby Lobby came in packs of 2, so while I was letting the red ones fully dry, I used the white ones as place holders for this part).
+Ok, so get your sign (that you downloaded from the email I sent you if you signed up to receive it) and lay it out on the frame with the wooden letters (the wooden letters I used from Hobby Lobby came in packs of 2, so while I was letting the red ones fully dry, I used the white ones as place holders for this part).
 You’ll want to know exactly where you want to tape it down the seam, so it helps to set it up with the letters.
 To help you with alignment, I have a gray line at the top and bottom of each page (can you see below?), so that way you can line up those gray lines together and don’t have to worry about the alignment from top to bottom.
 You’re welcome! 🙂

 Tape down the middle (just on the front) of the sign to secure the two pieces of paper together.

 Then round off the corners with some scissors so the sign fits inside of the wooden frame.

 Then chalk up the back of the sign with a piece of chalk.
 Yep, just a piece of chalk you’d use to draw on the sidewalk or on a blackboard.
 This is how I make all of my wooden signs with lettering – works like a charm every single time!
 You just want to make sure that all of the lettering has chalk behind it – that make sense?

 Next, get your pen out and start tracing the letters onto the wood.
 Tip: Don’t even bother trying to do this part until the stain is fully dry.
 I tried doing this when the stain was pretty dry to the touch, but it wasn’t completely dry.
 The chalk didn’t transfer onto the wood very well so I had a hard time seeing the traced letters.
 However, it transfers VERY well once the stain is dry, so just be patient.
 (I know, it’s so hard!)